Places to eat in Hatteras/Frisco/Buxton/Avon area. The

 website for info and menu.

-review posted after eating there.
-It is built on the site of the old
+Marina and it is built on the site of the old

 Oden's Dock - The original upscale restaurant in Hatteras Village.